 Why did you enjoy it?
 This explanation could give you valuable insights into what makes a book good for you.

 Did you finish because you don’t like leaving books unfinished, because you were mildly invested in finding out what happened, or because you had to know how it ended?

 7. Which character will you remember five years from now?

 You may not remember his or her name, but there should be something unforgettable about this character.
 How did they make you feel?

 If you could advise the author to get rid of that character, would you?
 List the reasons you don’t think he or she is necessary for the story.

 9. What was the one moment when you could not put the book down?

 The moment you were literally on the edge of your seat?
 Was this level of suspense sustained?
 Did you miss it when it wasn’t there?

-This is not an in-depth assessment of the book, but it will help you to understand what you like to read and what you should be aware of when you start to write fiction.
+This is not an in-depth assessment of the book, but it will help you to understand what you like to read and what you should be aware of when you start to write book reviews and fiction.

 © Amanda Patterson